KeneOjiteli/deimos-sre-tasks/Module2/README.md

 - Create the Secret using `kubectl create -f <nameofsecretfile.yml>` (Note that this should be created before it is referenced by other kubernetes resources).
 - Create deployment and stateful set using `kubectl create -f <filename.yml>`.
 - Use `kubectl get pods,svc,pv,pvc,sc,secret` to view what was just created.
-- Accessing the shell of my php pod using `kubectl exec --stdin --tty <pod-name>  -- sh`
+- Accessing the shell of my php pod using `kubectl exec --stdin --tty <pod-name>  -- sh` (I will also check to see if the pods can communicate with each other).
 - Install a package that will help php pod communicate with mysql pod using `apt install mariadb-client` (initially used `apk add mysql-client && apk add mariadb-connector-c`).
 - While inside the shell of the pod, create a folder in the current directory to copy the sql file present in my local folder.
 - Outside the pod's shell above,  copy my `data.sql` file to php pod using `kubectl cp <pathtolocalfile>  <pod-name>:<pathinpodfile>` for example: (`kubectl cp /Users/kenechukwuojiteli/Desktop/Kene-Deimos-Tasks/Module2/k8s/data.sql php-app-deployment-86758d497-nr2pk:/var/www/html/mysql`) to the folder created in the pod.
-- Login to mysql from the php container's shell specifying username, hostname, database name and the the path containing the sql file `mysql -u kene1 -p -h mysql-statefulset-0.mysql-service.default feedback < /var/www/html/mysql/data.sql`, this command will prompt you for a password.
+- Login to mysql from the php container's shell specifying username, hostname, database name and the the path containing the sql file `mysql -u kene1 -p -h mysql-statefulset-0.mysql-service.default feedback < /var/www/html/mysql/data.sql`, this command will prompt you for a password (this mounts the sql file containing sql command to create the db table to the database).
 - Login to mysql container from the php container's shell (first as a root user, then create a new user and grant privileges with `GRANT ALL PRIVILEGES ON *.* TO '<newuser>'@'%';`) using `mysql -u kene1 -p  -h mysql-statefulset-0.mysql-service.default`(-h is the hostname which is gotten by: `podname.servicename.namespace` of statefulset).
 - `show databases;` - to view the databases already available.
 - `create database <dbname>;`- to create a database.